 Alternatives to Help Control Arthritis Pain:

 We suggest several nondrug therapies in our eGuide to Alternatives for Arthritis.
 You could try adding Knox Gelatine to yogurt to see if that helps.
 You might also consider a vinegar-juice combination, pineapple extract (bromelain), or herbs such as ashwagandha, boswellia, ginger or turmeric.
+The eGuide is an online resource.
+Some people prefer a print copy.
+They might wish to order our book instead.
+It is Graedons’ Guide to Alternatives for Arthritis.

 Some people take dietary supplements such as MSM or SAMe (S-adenosylmethionine).
 A systematic review concluded that capsaicin lotions or SAMe pills may help control arthritis pain (Rheumatology, May 2011).
 You should be able to order the supplements online.